Riccardo Ventre

-Riccardo Ventre (born 20 June 1944 in Formicola) is an Italian politician and Member of the European Parliament for Southern with the Forza Italia, part of the European People's Party and is vice-chair of the European Parliament's Committee on Constitutional Affairs.
+Riccardo Ventre (born 20 June 1944 in Formicola) is an Italian politician and former Member of the European Parliament for Southern with the Forza Italia, part of the European People's Party who was vice-chair of the European Parliament's Committee on Constitutional Affairs.

-He is a substitute for the Committee on Regional Development, a member of the Delegation for relations with the Mashreq countries and a substitute for the Delegation to the Euro-Mediterranean Parliamentary Assembly.
+He was a substitute for the Committee on Regional Development, a member of the Delegation for relations with the Mashreq countries and a substitute for the Delegation to the Euro-Mediterranean Parliamentary Assembly.